PaulSusset/project-m4-twitter-clone/README.md

 Another element made was a sidebar which served as Navbar
 ![Sidebar](./assets/screenshots/turnIn/Sidebar.jpeg)

 I made a navigatable title bar, which you can click to navigate back all the way back to the home page and displays the current page-type.
+It displays the current profile's display name.
 ![Titlebar](./assets/screenshots/turnIn/Titlebar.jpeg)

 A loading state indicator was added on each page to signal the wait for server response